-No doubt about it, the prospect of leaving a long term job and starting a new career is a daunting one, not to mention intimidating, overwhelming and scary.
-It is very easy to stay in a job that is comfortable but unexciting, or where you are well paid but unlikely to progress, the hard bit is making the decision to move on.
+The prospect of leaving a long-term job and starting a new career is certainly daunting, not to mention overwhelming.
+It’s very simple to stay in a position that is comfortable but uninteresting, or where you are well compensated but unlikely to advance.
+The hard part is committing to change.

 There are plenty of reasons why you might be looking to change your career, and it is not always because you are necessarily unhappy in your job.
-Quite often refreshing your career appeals to you because you are ambitious, confident and focussed.
-So you can start a new career as an apprentice, retrain and pick up new skills in your own time, or find a profession where on-the-job training is included.
-However you wish to do it, there are a few things to consider before you make the leap.
+Quite often refreshing your career appeals to you because you are ambitious, confident, and focused.
+So you may want to start a new profession as an apprentice, retrain and acquire new abilities, or discover a job that includes on-the-job training.
+However you want to do it, there are a few things to think about before making the transition.

 Taking the leap into a new career will involve lots of new experiences, so you need to mentally prepare yourself for this and make sure you are ready.
-You will have to update your CV for the first time in a few years, hopefully you will have your first interview too.
-You might also look into doing some online vocational tests, to test yourself and establish what the right career for you is.
-Once you land a job or a retraining opportunity, it will be very much like going back to school, there will be excitement and nerves, you will be starting afresh again after a number of years, but you need to embrace it, because opening your mind to these things is a very necessary step in the process.
+You will have to update your CV for the first time in a few years, and hopefully, you will have your first interview too.
+You might also want to undertake some vocational training to evaluate your skills and figure out what career is best for you.
+It can be like going back to school when you get a new job or a retraining opportunity; there will be excitement and nerves, but you must embrace it since learning to think in this way is an essential step in the process.

-This might sound like some kind of marketing nonsense, but starting afresh with new people and a new organisation is an opportunity to be more positive about yourself and promote yourself differently.
-First impressions are very important and now that you are out of your comfort zone, it is time to tidy up your image.
-We are not talking about a radical mid-life crisis here, but invest in new clothes, get a haircut, perhaps go on a fitness spurt.
-This is all about promoting yourself in the best possible way, and is a commitment that you need to make and follow through.
+Starting afresh with new people and a new organisation is an opportunity to be more positive about yourself and promote yourself differently.
+First impressions are very important and now that you are out of your comfort zone, this could be a good time to polish your image.
+This can be as small as buying a smart item of clothing or getting an overdue haircut.
+This is all about presenting yourself in the best possible light and taking a confident step forward.

-Before you definitively decide on the next career in your journey you need to work out what your priorities are, and in effect, why you are leaving your current job.
-Is it the job itself you don’t like?
-Are there people there you don’t like?
-Do you need more money?
-Do you crave more responsibility?
-Or do you simply want more flexibility?
-If so, you might want to consider working part-time, or becoming self-employed, or freelancing.
-Either way, you need to ask yourself whether a new career will be the solution to your issues with your current job.
-You don’t want to go through the emotional wrench of changing careers, only to make the wrong decision.
-So make sure you are changing careers for the right reasons, because then, your natural qualities and taking all the above advice will lead you to making that change successful.
+Before you decide on the next step, you need to work out what your priorities are.
+Particularly, why you are leaving your current job.
+Is it the work itself that you dislike?
+Do you dislike any of the individuals there?
+Do you require additional money?
+Do you want to take on more responsibilities?
+Or do you simply wish to have more freedom?
+If so, you might want to consider working part-time, becoming self-employed or freelancing.
+It’s important to ask yourself whether a new career will resolve your issues with your current job.
+You don’t want to go through the emotional stress of changing careers, only to make the wrong decision.
+Establishing what’s important to you will ensure that you’re on the right track!